gkong/go-qweb/README.md

 # go-qweb - golang web app components

-This module contains golang packages useful for building web apps.
+This module contains light-weight, minimal-dependency golang packages useful for building web apps.
 It includes a load test program which can generate heavy simulated traffic, for exercising the components and observing their performance.